conda/constructor/CONSTRUCT.md

 If ``nsis_template`` is not provided, constructor uses its default NSIS template.
 For more complete customization for the installation experience, provide an NSIS template file.
 (Windows only)

+## `extra_files`

+_required:_ no<br/>
+_type:_ list<br/>
+Extra, non-packaged files that should be added to the installer.
+If provided as relative paths, they will be considered relative to the directory where `construct.yaml` is.
+This setting can be passed as a list of:
+- `str`: each found file will be copied to the root prefix
+- `Mapping[str, str]`: map of path in disk to path in prefix.

 ## Available selectors